affableashish/k8s-hands-on/README.md

 <img width="450" alt="image" src="https://github.com/affableashish/k8s-hands-on/assets/30603497/700ae582-2f4a-431e-86b7-a7bbb88340e7">

 ### Container Registry
 Docker images are stored and made available in registries.
-A registry is a web service to which Docker can connect to upload and dlownload container images.
+A registry is a web service to which Docker can connect to upload and download container images.
 When you download and run an image, you must specify the registry, repository and version tag for the image.

 For eg:
 ````
 mcr.microsoft.com/dotnet/core/aspnet:7   <-- Tag is 7
-mcr.microsoft.com/dotnet/core/aspnet:8   <-- Tag is 8
+mcr.microsoft.com/dotnet/core/aspnet:8
 ````

 | Term | Value |